 The priest is played by my personal favorite among the cast, Tony Bingham.
 Along with having top comical chops, he’s constructed in a way that makes the silliness look sillier by contrast.
 Bingham is old-school handsome: tall, dark, and chiseled.
 Born earlier, he could have played the straight-shooting lawman in a 1950s Western.
 So it becomes all the more hilarious to watch him shoot crooked, the epitome of an authority figure gone bananas.

 Reading the descriptions here, some theater fans will wonder if they can expect to find meaning beneath the muck.
 Does the play have substance or is it Stooges all the way down?
-I would say it conveys a shimmering, sneaky sort of meaningness.
+I would say it conveys a shimmering, elusive sort of meaningness.
 The exorcism of the audience is meta-theater; the whole thing is a play about a play.
 It’s people pretending to be people who believe it’s important to pretend.
 Or who are outraged by the pretense, or who fear the grim reality that awaits us behind the pretense.

 Which tempts me to use a term I usually hate: relevance.
 Relevance to the present social situation does not equal high quality.
 Nor is it necessary in order for something to be worthwhile.
 Yet I would ask you this, after you’ve seen The Illustrious Invalid.
 Doesn’t all the business about people playing other people feel weirdly relevant to the hall of mirrors we currently live in?
 Surrounded by screens and actors presenting fictions for us to consume, some of them meant for entertainment and some for deception?